 SBI Short Term Debt Fund is for those who like debt schemes.
 This fund, like the others mentioned above, do not invest in equity, but, only in debt.

 Most of its holding is in government securities.
-The fund has generated a return of 8.65 in the last one year.
+The fund has generated a return of 7.80 in the last ten years.
 You can invest in the scheme with an initial investment of Rs 5,000 and Rs 1,000 thereafter through SIP.

 Remember, this being a debt fund you cannot get superlative returns and most of the returns would be linked to how interest rates in the economy move.
 If interest rates drop you would get lower yields and when interest rates climb your yields could be higher.